Tiagura/k8s-gitops/README.md

 - **GitOps Pattern:** Uses ApplicationSets to create separate ArgoCD Applications for infrastructure and workloads, keeping deployments modular, clear, and easy to manage.
 - **App of Apps Pattern:** Enables management of multiple applications through a single ArgoCD application, automatically detecting and deploying changes from the Git repository to the Kubernetes cluster.
-- **Self-Management:** ArgoCD manages its own installation and configuration, while continuously reconciling all other infrastructure components and applications declared in this repository—ensuring the entire cluster remains consistent with the Git source of truth.
+- **Self-Management:** ArgoCD manages its own installation and configuration, while continuously reconciling all other infrastructure components and applications declared in this repository, ensuring the entire cluster remains consistent with the Git source of truth.
 - **External & Internal Access to Services**
   - Internal: All services are accessible inside the home network.
   - External: Selected services are available from the internet through **Cloudflare Tunnel**.